 Walking the Royal Mile to Edinburgh Castle

-Edinburgh is known for it’s Harry Potter-esque cobbled streets and towering grey buildings so exploring old town and the Royal Mile route is a must.
-Even with the help of Google Maps we managed to get lost in the Escher-like maze of bridges and underpasses, but even so there’s certainly worst ways to spend a day than getting lost in such a stunning city.
+Edinburgh is known for its Harry Potter-esque cobbled streets and towering grey buildings so exploring the old town and the Royal Mile route is a must.
+Even with the help of Google Maps, we managed to get lost in the Escher-like maze of bridges and underpasses, but even so, there are certainly worst ways to spend a day than getting lost in such a stunning city.
 We were able to take in sights such as Edinburgh Castle, Greyfriars Cemetery, Holyrood Park, The Scottish Parliament Building and stand outside the ‘birth place of Harry Potter’; Elephant House where J.K Rowling penned the beginnings of the popular novel series. (yeah, Potter Head alert!)